Fabric Inspection in the Garment Industry: Processes and Best Practices

 Above 9 | 4 |

-On the basic of hole and opening
+On the basis of hole and opening

 Size of fault | Defect point / Penalty point |